$L_{\infty}$ norm minimization for nowhere-zero integer eigenvectors of the block graphs of Steiner triple systems and Johnson graphs: Minimum of the norm on nowhere-zero integer eigenvector for the block graphs of STSs and Johnson graphs

-Let us denote $m=\frac{j}{k}$.
+Let us denote $\frac{j}{k}$ by $m$.
 By Lemma~\ref{l:samefrac} the values of the vector $u$ in all positions have the same fractional part.
-If $u$ does not have $k$ positions with the same value then there are not more than $k-1$ positions with integer part $i$ for any nonnegative $i$.
-So there are not more than $(\lfloor m \rfloor+1)(k-1)$ positions with integer part not more than $\lfloor m \rfloor$.
-So, if $x>(m+2)(k-1) \geq \lfloor m \rfloor(k-1)$ then there are at least $k$ positions with the same positive value or there are $k$ positions with values that are more than $\lfloor m \rfloor +1 > m$.
+If $u$ does not have $k$ positions with the same value then there are not more than $k-1$ positions with the integer part $i$ for any nonnegative $i$.
+So there are not more than $(\lfloor m \rfloor+1)(k-1)$ positions with the integer part not more than $\lfloor m \rfloor$.
+So, if $x>(m+2)(k-1) \geq (\lfloor m \rfloor+2)(k-1)$ then there are at least $k$ positions with the same positive value or there are $k$ positions with values that are more than $\lfloor m \rfloor +1 > m$.
 In the latter case we have $\|W^Tu\|_{\infty}>mk=j$, a contradiction.
 Analogously, if $y>(m+2)(k-1)$ then there are at least $k$ positions with the same negative value or we have a contradiction with the minimality of norm.
-If $n-k+1>2(m+2)(k-1)$ then $x$ or $y$ is more than $(m+2)(k-1)$.
-Without loss of generality, we assume that $x>(m+2)(k-1)$.
-If $y$ is also more than $(m+2)(k-1)$, then the Lemma holds, so we consider the case in more details below.